metalmerge/RAVE/README.md

 cd RAVE-main

+pip install pyperclip keyboard pyautogui pytesseract opencv-python tesseract

 python main.py

-pip install pyperclip keyboard pyautogui pytesseract opencv-python

 - Python 3.x, download with PATH and not admin.
-- pip install pyperclip, keyboard, pyautogui, pytesseract, opencv-python
+- Install pyperclip, keyboard, pyautogui, pytesseract, opencv-python, tesseract

 If you get 'TypeError: '<' not supported between instances of 'str' and 'int' when running pyautogui, use this link to fix it: <https://stackoverflow.com/questions/76361049/how-to-fix-typeerror-not-supported-between-instances-of-str-and-int-wh/76383784#76383784>